Learning from, with, and on the land

 The Centre for Integral Ecology is an experiential learning initiative at Ignatius Jesuit Centre.
 Rooted in the Jesuit tradition and inspired by Laudato Si’, it brings together ecological learning, reflection, community engagement, and hands-on experience with the land.
+Through workshops, public events, youth programs, and custom learning experiences, participants are invited to explore the relationships between people, communities, and the natural world.

 How We Learn